Grant-Archibald-MS/dotnetwasm/docs/power-platform.md

 ## Impact of CSP and Updates

 Content Security Policy (CSP) is an important consideration when working with Web Assembly and PCF components.
 CSP helps protect your application from cross-site scripting (XSS) attacks by specifying which resources are allowed to be loaded.
 Make sure to configure your CSP settings correctly to avoid any security issues.

-## Mitigating CSP With IndexDB

-When using IndexedDB to load assemblies, it's important to ensure the integrity and security of the assemblies.
-Considering some strategies to mitigate the lack of CSP as discussed.

 ### Use Hashes from Manifests

 Generate cryptographic hashes (e.g., SHA-256) for each assembly file.
 Store these hashes in a manifest file inside the PCF control.
-When loading assemblies from IndexedDB, compare the hash of the loaded file with the hash in the manifest to ensure it hasn't been tampered with.
+When loading assemblies from WebApi, compare the hash of the loaded file with the hash in the manifest to ensure it hasn't been tampered with.

 ### Digital Signatures: